-We have substantially completed our audit of your financial statements and subject to outstanding matters being resolved, we anticipate issuing an unqualified audit opinion following the meeting of the full Council on 7 February 2023, as detailed in Appendix E.
+We have completed our audit of your financial statements and will issue an unqualified audit opinion on 31 March 2023.

 Acknowledgements

 We would like to take this opportunity to record our appreciation for the assistance provided by the finance team and other staff.